currentxchange/purple-explainer/Purple.md

 > The [circulating supply](https://wax.bloks.io/tokens/PURPLE-wax-purplepurple) of PURPLE is much smaller, currently well under one million.

-*There is no inflation, but burned PURPLE may be re-minted.*
+*There is no inflation, but burned PURPLE may be re-issued.*

 # 🟣 PURPLE on cXc.world